elonen/clapshot/README.md

 ## Development status

-Clapshot is functional but not very feature rich - at least not yet.
-It was started and is currently being maintained / developed for a specific project so releases for the general public and generic use are not a priority.
+Clapshot is usable but not very polished or feature rich.
+It was started and is currently being maintained / developed for a specific project, so releases for the general public and generic use are not a priority.
 That said, feel free to try if it fits your use case and to contribute in development.

 ## License

-Clapshot is licensed under GPL v3, (c) 2022,2023 by Jarno Elonen
+Clapshot is licensed under GPL v3, (c) 2022, 2023 by Jarno Elonen